 With social media and celebrity influence stronger than ever, brides-to-be are looking for something to make their engagement ring stand out from the crowds, and proposal picture-clad Instagram feeds.

-From bold coloured diamonds, to micro-bands and minimalist cuts, the old adage that ‘size isn’t everything’ certainly rings true when it comes to engagement ring trends in 2019.
+From bold coloured diamonds, to micro-bands and minimalist cuts, the old adage that ‘size isn’t everything’ certainly rings true when it comes to looking ahead to engagement ring trends in 2020.

 Coloured diamonds and gemstones are a great way to make simple and elegant styles even brighter and bolder.
 Whether you opt to set them on a white, yellow or rose gold band, the plethora of coloured gemstones such as rubies, emeralds and sapphires will enable you to express your own personal style and creativity with your engagement ring.